Overview

 - examples that show real application structure

 The main package, @bunito/bunito, gives you the application and container APIs.
 Feature packages add focused capabilities.
-For example, @bunito/http adds controllers and routing, while @bunito/config and @bunito/logger handle common application concerns.
+For example, @bunito/http adds routes, HTTP injections, middleware, and exceptions; @bunito/broker adds message handlers and adapters; @bunito/config plus @bunito/logger handle common application concerns.

 Modules